pedrocurvo/BitChallenge/README.md

 [![predictions_vs_test](images_readme/prediction_distribution.png)](images_readme/prediction_distribution.png)

-The results are satisfactory, hence there is small need to tune the hyperparameters, however, this can be done by using a Bayesian Optimization method, for example, Optuna, to find the best hyperparameters for the model.
+The results are satisfactory, hence there is small need to tune the hyperparameters, however, this can be done by using a Bayesian Optimization method library, for example, Optuna, to find the best hyperparameters for the model.